Tile filters allow you to compress and encrypt attribute and dimension data for your arrays.

 # ... create (or retrieve) array schema sch# assign filter list to an existing schemasch <-tiledb_array_schema_set_coords_filter_list(sch, filter_list_1)# Alternatively create a new schema and set the coordinates filter listsch <-tiledb_array_schema(dom, a, coords_filter_list = filter_list_1)

-In addition, filters can be set for the variable-length attribute and dimension offsets.
+You can also set filters for the variable-length attribute and dimension offsets.

 # Create the schema setting the offsets filter list# ... create domain dom# ... create attribute a# ... create filter list filter_list_2# Create the schema setting the offsets filter listschema = tiledb.ArraySchema( domain=dom, sparse=False, attrs=[a], offsets_filters=filter_list_2)